Q: How do I do an import from (another project management tool) to Clubhouse?

 Q: How do I set up a sprint in Clubhouse?

 A: Clubhouse does not have first-class sprint support.
 That said, many of our users have been able to make Clubhouse work for their agile teams using either Epics, Labels, or Workflow States.
-We also have an iteration reporting feature in active development that will help with getting useful reporting on past performance.
+We also now have an iteration reporting feature that allows you to get getting useful reporting on past performance.
+Read here to learn more

 Q: How do multiple teams with different workflows work in Clubhouse?